9mande/Computer_Network_Detail/README.md

 # Intro
-A collection of Really really detailed explanations of each content of Computer Network.
+A collection of really easy explanations of each content of Computer Network.